Google Play Ratings: Public & Private Data

 The changes in the totals can be explained by recalculations that factor in updates to ratings and rating removals.
 For example, if several users change their 5-star ratings to 4-star ratings, you'll see a lower count of 5-star ratings at a later date.

-Country-specific and worldwide incremental ratings will not add up, because the data is taken from different sources: country-specific ratings are from the public app page, and the worldwide rating is from the developer console.
+Public and private worldwide ratings will not add up, because the data is taken from different sources: public ratings are from the public app page, and the Google Play Console rating is from the developer console.
 Keep on reading for more details below.

-If you're looking at Incremental country-specific ratings for a Google Play app, you will see the daily distribution between the ratings that Google shows on the app's public page (the page that end-users see when they look up your app in the store).
-We take this data for 1 date, compare it to the other and calculate the difference between them to show the distribution.
+If you're looking at Incremental country-specific or worldwide ratings for a Google Play app, you will see the daily distribution between the ratings that Google shows on the app's public page (the page that end-users see when they look up your app in the store).
+We take this data for 1 date, compare it to the other, and calculate the difference between them to show the distribution.

 Why are there no past (historical) ratings?